damnkrishna/CyberGaurd-j/daily-notes/2025-09-11-injecting-code.md

 Attackers' input gets passed directly to the interpreter and runs as if it's legit code.
 - Depends upon the language targeted.
 - Programming technique employed by the application developer.
-- Supplying unexpected syntax may cause read errors → check for indication of code injection vulnerability
+- Supplying unexpected syntax may cause read errors → check for indication of code injection vulnerability.

 ## Injecting Into SQL
 - Databases are used by almost all web applications to store data like user details, prices, account statements, etc.